 a) Azimuthal distribution

-This section will discuss some mechanisms controlling this distribution and the likely impact of the distribution on the resultant intensity evolution of Edouard.
-Figure 7 shows azimuth-height plots of the storm-relative radial flow averaged in a 20-km annulus centered on the RMW for these two days.
-Considerable azimuthal asymmetries of radial inflow are seen on both days, likely driven by a combination of storm motion and vertical shear (Zhang and Uhlhorn 2012).
+This section will discuss some mechanisms controlling the distribution of deep convection and the likely impact of the distribution on the resultant intensity evolution of Edouard.
+Figure 7 shows azimuth-height plots of the storm-relative radial flow averaged in a 20-km radial band centered on the low-level RMW for these two days.
+Considerable azimuthal wavenumber-1 asymmetries of radial flow are seen on both days, likely driven by a combination of storm motion and vertical shear (Zhang and Uhlhorn 2012) and the vortex tilt toward the northeast (14 Sept.) and northwest (16 Sept.; cf. Fig. 2).
 On 14 Sept. a deep layer of radial inflow is found on the north and west side of the storm.
 This location of peak inflow is roughly in the forward quadrant relative to storm motion, and it covers both the DSL and DSR quadrants, with strongest low-level inflow DSR.
 Above 4 km inflow continues, but it begins to rotate around the storm downwind, through the DSL and into the USL quadrant by 6-8 km altitude.
-This inflow is likely related to the deep convection shown in Figs. 4-5.
+This inflow aloft may be related to the displacement of the vortex toward the northeast at 8 km altitude (cf. Fig. 2), and it is likely also related to the deep convection shown in Figs. 4-5.
 Above 10 km strong outflow is seen in the USL and USR quadrants, reaching a peak magnitude at 14-16 km.
 This feature is again likely tied to the deep convection seen in Figs. 4-5.
 The azimuthal structure of the inflow on 16 Sept. has similarities to that on 14 Sept. in the lower troposphere, with peak inflow located in the forward and DSR quadrants.
 By contrast to 14 Sept., however, some low-level inflow extends into the USR quadrant.
 This could reflect the fact that the shear and motion vectors are orthogonal to one another on 16 Sept., whereas the vectors are parallel on 14 Sept.
 Forcing of the inflow from storm motion on the forward side (16 Sept.) may be enough to counteract the tendency of shear induced inflow DSL and USL.
-Above 8 km the strength of the radial flow decreases, likely because of the lack of significant deep convection on this day.
+Above 8 km there is an indication of outflow on the north side consistent with a tilt toward the northwest on this day.
+However, the strength of the radial flow is reduced, likely because of the lack of significant deep convection on this day.
 Despite these differences between the two days, the pattern of low-level inflow at the eyewall maximized DSR is generally consistent with past studies involving radar, dropsonde, flight-level, and surface wind measurements (e.g., Black et al. 2002, Reasor et al. 2013, Zhang et al. 2013).
 With the strongest, deepest inflow, it is this quadrant that is the source quadrant for precipitation in the eyewall, including the deep convection on 14 Sept.